ibm-cloud-architecture/denim-compute/book/docs/design/workflow.md

 ![](images/workflow-design2.png)

-Within the Case activities there is one special one (highlighted in the image below) that has scope for the duration of the Process it invokes.
+Within the case activities, there is one special one (highlighted in the image below) that has scope for the duration of the Process it invokes.
 This is because the manner in which other Case activities are invoked is via property updates that in turn trigger pre-conditions on the activities.
 In order to update a Case property the Process must be able to reference its parent Case activity which remains in scope.

 ![](images/workflow-design3.png)